Updated: January 14, 2026

 The Portuguese Government recently announced significant changes to the Portuguese Nationality Law.
-This could include doubling the minimum period of legal residency required for most foreigners to apply for citizenship, from five to ten years.
+This includes increasing the residency requirement for citizenship from five to ten years, introducing a new civic knowledge test, and closing the route for Sephardic Jewish ancestry.

-In this article, we provide a comprehensive overview of the latest developments in Portuguese Nationality Law, including the announcements made so far, the legal challenges the proposals face, and what applicants need to know about their current situation.
+In this article, we provide a comprehensive overview of Portugal’s nationality framework, including the announcements made so far, the legal challenges the proposals face, and what applicants need to know about the new requirements.

 What has the Portuguese Government announced?

-The Portuguese Parliament approved key amendments to the Portuguese Nationality Law on 28 October 2025.
-These changes will increase the minimum period of legal residency required for most foreigners to apply for citizenship, from five to ten years.
+The Portuguese Parliament approved key amendments to the Portugal Nationality Law on 28 October 2025.
+These changes propose to increase the minimum period of legal residency required for most foreigners to apply for Portuguese citizenship from five to ten years.
+However, these changes have hit a major roadblock.

 New Portuguese Nationality Law 2025: What we know so far